Going on diet is something that so many people do on a regular basis. Before you embark on a miserable experience, read on…

 So if not dieting, then what?

 Why not just start by making sure you give your body what it needs?
 Nutrients, pleasure, satisfaction.
 If you aren’t sure how to do this because you are bombarded with contradictory health messages then ideally find a dietitian (https://freelancedietitians.org) who will give you personalised advice – because not every piece of advice you might hear will be relevant to you – and support you with the things you need the most support with.
 Dietitians all have a degree in human nutrition and dietetics so are suitably qualified.
-If your budget won’t stretch to this then The Low-Fad Diet is a book that can help you understand the basics of eating well and show you how to get a balanced diet.
+If your budget won’t stretch to this then I have an online course that you can work through in the comfort of your home at your own pace.

 Jo Travers, The London Nutritionist and author of The Low-Fad Diet, is a Registered Dietitian with a First Class BSc (Hons) in Human Nutrition & Dietetics.
 She has been in private practice for five years, and in her media role has consulted for the BBC; Channel 4; and comments regularly in print and on